Antitrust threats, unionization, workplace unrest all await Amazon’s next CEO

 All of the challenges Jassy will face — antitrust regulation, unionization of its warehouse staff, unrest among its tech workers — threaten to undermine Amazon’s ability to control its future and make corporate decisions unencumbered.
 They could increase costs and hamper growth.
 If Jassy is unable to handle those threats, Amazon could find itself handcuffed as it tries to enter markets, expand to new regions or acquire businesses.

 Amazon declined to make Bezos and Jassy available for comment.
 Amazon has repeatedly denied it uses its market clout to compete unfairly.
-It has said that its workplaces are safe and that its workers are well compensated relative to similar jobs.
+It has said its workplaces are safe and its workers are well compensated relative to similar jobs.
 It also says it has taken important steps to reduce its carbon emissions.

 Some of the attention and criticism that has been directed at Bezos, one of the world’s wealthiest individuals, could shift to Jassy.
 Protesters have marched outside Bezos’s homes.
 But Bezos is likely to remain in the spotlight for his personal life, which has been splashed across the gossip pages.